John J. Crittenden: Early and family life

-Crittenden was born September 10, 1787, near Versailles, Kentucky.
+John Jordan Crittenden was born September 10, 1787, near Versailles, Kentucky.
 He was the second child and first son of Revolutionary War veteran Major John Crittenden and his wife Judith Harris.
 John and Judith Crittenden had four sons and five daughters, all but one of whom survived infancy.
 On his father's side, he was of Welsh ancestry, while his mother's family was French Huguenot.
 His father had surveyed land in Kentucky with George Rogers Clark, and settled there just after the end of the American Revolution.
 Two of Crittenden's brothers, Thomas and Robert, became lawyers, while the third, Henry, was a farmer.

 Crittenden began a college preparatory curriculum at Pisgah Academy in Woodford County.
 He was then sent to a boarding school in Jessamine County.
 Among his classmates were Thomas Alexander Marshall and Francis P. Blair.
 Crittenden became especially close friends with Blair, and later political differences did little to diminish their friendship.
 After a year at boarding school, Crittenden moved to the Lexington, Kentucky, home of Judge George M. Bibb to study law.
 He began more advanced studies at Washington College (now Washington and Lee University) in Lexington, Virginia.
 During his brief tenure there, he studied mathematics and belles-lettres and became friends with Hugh Lawson White.
 Dissatisfied with the curriculum at Washington College, Crittendon moved to Williamsburg and transferred to the College of William and Mary.
 He studied law under St. George Tucker and became acquainted with future president John Tyler.